KieranGliver/first-to-bleed/README.md

 - **Start:**
   - Map spawns with player HQs and 4 starting Plebs with a limit of 10.
-  - Player hand is drawn; Players may place buildings before the round timer begins during the pre-battle phase.
+  - Player draws 5 cards; Players may place buildings before the round timer begins during the pre-battle phase.

 - **Gameplay:**
   - 4-player FFA (1v1v1v1).
   - Rounds start at **2 minutes**, increasing by 30s per round (capped at **6 minutes**).
+  - Cards played are discarded to the graveyard.
+If there are cards in the deck always draw to hand size (5).
   - **Real-time** play with time control:
     - `Space` – Pause
     - `1–4` – Speed tiers (4 = unlimited)